Zisling/stompTest/Readme.md

     Where the fear has gone there will be nothing.
     Only I will remain.
     --- Frank Herbert, Dune

-### How To install stomp.py
+    disconnected 1

-    pip3 install stomp.py
+    disconnected 2

-make sure you have python installed
+    disconnected 3

 ### Extra

-You can change the ip and the port for the tests by running:
+You can change the ip and the port for the tests by running like this:

     python3 stompTest.py --ip <ip> --port <port>